 1. Talk to your healthcare provider.

-Before you start, talk to your healthcare team about dry fasting.
-They will have some insights on how this might interact with your health, and can guide you on whether it’s safe for you to try it.
+We always recommend talking to your healthcare team before trying any fasting approach, but it’s especially important if you’re considering dry fasting (or any more extreme fasting method, like fasts that last 18+ hours).
+They will have some insights on how this type of fasting might interact with your health and can guide you on whether it’s safe — not to mention worthwhile — for you to try.

 1. Get comfy with intermittent fasting.

-Start by following a regular intermittent fasting protocol for a few days or weeks.
-Practice drinking enough and eating plenty of fruit and veg during your eating window, to help you get used to:
+Ease into the fasting experience by following a less restrictive intermittent fasting schedule for a few days or weeks.
+Practice drinking enough and eating plenty of fruit and veggies during your eating window to help you get used to:

 • eating fewer calories